Song Dynasty 宋朝 960 - 1279

 Rise of Confucian doctrine

 Confucian doctrine displaced the dominance of Buddhism in the Tang dynasty at the Imperial court.
 Song dynasty rulers succeeded in living closer to the Confucian ideals than any other dynasty.
 The philosopher Zhu Xi ➚ re-invigorated the Confucian canon with a more consistent interpretation of the ancient texts.
 The ‘Neo-Confucian’ philosophy extended Confucian thinking into areas away from ethics into such things as cosmology and metaphysics.
+Rather than being a narrow treatise on ethics and rites it became a philosophy for life-long self-improvement.
 The state bureaucracy grew in size and complexity and the Imperial examination system was perfected with many poorer students able to become high ranking officials based purely on scholastic merit.
 The top examinations were now run regularly every three years.
 Literature blossomed, with great poets such as Su Shi producing classic poems.
 In the sciences, achievements included the invention of matrix algebra and the discovery of magnetism.

 Loss of Northern China